indiamos/indiamos.github.io/writing.md

 ## Digital Book World

+These two articles were published on F+W Media’s Digital Book World blog (though they were also cross-posted to my own).
+They were meant to begin an eight-part series, but then I started working at F+W and promptly became too busy to continue.

 * [E-Reading Application Showdown, Part 1: Annotations](https://web.archive.org/web/20121027084741/http://www.digitalbookworld.com/2011/e-reading-application-showdown-part-1-annotations/) (June 6, 2011)
 * [E-Reading Application Showdown, Part 2: Typography](https://web.archive.org/web/20121027084936/https://www.digitalbookworld.com/2011/e-reading-application-showdown-part-2-typography) (July 28, 2011)

-These two articles have been cited in the class reader [PUB310: Publishing in the Digital Environment](https://pub310.pressbooks.com/chapter/2-2-ebooks-e-reading-devices-formats-and-platforms/) by Kosie Eloff, Liam Borgstrom, and Laetitia Cassells (Pretoria, South Africa: University of Pretoria, 2013).
+They have been cited in the class reader for [PUB310: Publishing in the Digital Environment](https://pub310.pressbooks.com/chapter/2-2-ebooks-e-reading-devices-formats-and-platforms/), by Kosie Eloff, Liam Borgstrom, and Laetitia Cassells (Pretoria, South Africa: University of Pretoria, 2013).